Previda/sapphire-modbot/DEPLOYMENT_MANUAL.md

-# Manual Deployment Guide for Sapphire Modbot Dashboard
+# Manual Deployment Guide for Skyfall Modbot Dashboard

 Since the automated deployment encountered an error, here are manual deployment instructions for multiple platforms.